dynamsoft-docs/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 ---
 layout: default-layout
-description: This article describes how to configure the BarcodeFormatSpecification parameter in a template to decode a particular barcode type
+description: This article describes how to configure the BarcodeFormatSpecification parameter in Dynamsoft Barcode Reader SDK to apply format-specific settings when decoding a particular barcode type.
 title: Use Format Specific Configuration
 keywords: nonstandard barcode, specification, template
 needAutoGenerateSidebar: true